ddewaele/web-gpio-react/README.md

 We support various ways of installing / running the software:

 - Installing through npm as a node package
+- Installing it a a service on a linux distro
 - Running it from the source using npm start
 - Running it with your own webserver.